springfall2008/batpred/docs/output-data.md

 - binary_sensor.predbat_charging - Set to 'on' when Predbat is force charging the battery (from solar, or if that is insufficient, from grid import), or 'off' otherwise
 - binary_sensor.predbat_discharging - Set to 'on' when Predbat is force discharging the battery for export income, 'off' otherwise.

-Useful for automations if for example you want to turn off car charging when the battery is being exported
+These are useful for automations if for example you want to turn off car charging when the battery is being exported.

+## Export trigger

+- binary_sensor.predbat_export_trigger_NAME - custom binary sensors that are set to On by Predbat when more than a specified amount of energy is being exported - see [Triggers in apps.yaml](apps-yaml.md#triggers)

+## Prediction window

+- predbat.record - The sensor is always zero; attributes contain the time window for the current predicted plan

 ## Energy rate data

-### Low import rate entities
+### Low rate import entities

 - predbat.low_rate_cost - The lowest import rate cost in Pence
+- predbat.low_rate_duration - The time duration in minutes of the next low rate slot
+- predbat.low_rate_end - End time of the next low import rate slot
 - predbat.low_rate_start - Start time of the next low import rate slot
-- predbat.low_rate_end - End time of the next low import rate slot
-- predbat.low_rate_cost_2, predbat.low_rate_start_2, predbat.low_rate_end_2 - The following low import rate slot
+- predbat.low_rate_cost_2, predbat.low_rate_end_2, predbat.low_rate_start_2 - The cost and times of the following low import rate slot
-- binary_sensor.predbat_low_rate_slot - A sensor that is 'on' to indicate when there is a low energy rate slot active, 'off' otherwise
+- binary_sensor.predbat_low_rate_slot - A sensor that is 'on' to indicate when there is a low energy rate import slot active, 'off' otherwise

-### High export rate entities
+### High rate export entities

-- predbat.high_export_rate_cost - The highest export rate cost in Pence
+- predbat.high_rate_export_cost - The highest export rate cost in Pence
+- predbat.high_rate_export_duration - The time duration in minutes of the next high rate slot
-- predbat.high_export_rate_start - Start time of the next high export rate slot
+- predbat.high_rate_export_end - End time of the next high export rate slot
-- predbat.high_export_rate_end - End time of the next high export rate slot
+- predbat.high_rate_export_start - Start time of the next high export rate slot
-- predbat.high_export_rate_cost_2, predbat.high_export_rate_start_2, predbat.high_export_rate_end_2 - The following high export rate slot
+- predbat.high_rate_export_cost_2, predbat.high_rate_export_end_2, predbat.high_rate_export_start_2 - The cost and times of the following high export rate slot
-- binary_sensor.predbat_high_export_rate_slot - A sensor that is 'on' to indicate when there is a high export rate slot active, 'off' otherwise
+- binary_sensor.predbat_high_rate_export_slot - A sensor that is 'on' to indicate when there is a high export rate slot active, 'off' otherwise

 ### Other rate entities

-- predbat.rates - The current energy rates in Pence (also can be charted)
+- predbat.rates - The current energy import rate in Pence with attributes of yesterday's, todays and tomorrow's rates which can be charted
 - predbat.rates_export - The current energy export rates in Pence (also can be charted)
+- predbat.rates_gas - The current gas rates in Pence (also can be charted)
-- predbat.cost_today - The total cost of energy so far today (since midnight)
+- predbat.cost_today - The total cost of energy so far today (since midnight) with attributes of the total cost every 5 minutes since midnight today
+- predbat.cost_today_export - Same as predbat.cost_today, but for all export income since midnight today
+- predbat.cost_today_import - Same as predbat.cost_today, but for all import costs since midnight today

 ## Car data

 - binary_sensor.predbat_car_charging_slot - A binary sensor indicating when to charge your car (if car planning is enabled) - which can be used in an automation as described in [Predbat led car charging](car-charging.md#car-charging-planning)
 - predbat.car_charging_start - The time that car charging is planned to start at, in HH:MM:SS format
+- predbat.car_soc_best - Predicted charge level of your car in the best plan at the end of the plan using the proposed car charging SoC% and charge window.
+Can also be charted
+- predbat.cost_today_car - Current cost in pence so far today of charging the car, with attribute of the projected future car charging costs and slots
+- predbat.cost_total_car - A running total in pence of the below cost_yesterday_car sensor, with attribute of the total in pounds
+- predbat.cost_yesterday_car - A sensor that gives the total energy costs in pence of charging the car for yesterday (00:00-23:59 on the previous day)

 ## iBoost Solar Diverter data

 - binary_sensor.predbat_iboost_active - A binary sensor indicating when there is excess solar and the solar diverter (e.g. iBoost, Eddi or just plain immersion heater) should be active, can be used for automations to trigger the immersion heater boost
+- input_number.predbat_iboost_today - Gives the amount of energy modelled that will be sent to the solar diverter today, increments during the day and is reset to zero at 11:30pm each night
+- predbat.iboost_best - Predicted energy in kWh going into the iBoost solar diverter under the best plan

+## Carbon data

+The following sensors output by Predbat give historic and predicted carbon data.
+They are used in the carbon chart - see [creating the Predbat charts](creating-charts.md):

+predbat.carbon - Predicted Carbon energy in g at the end of the plan with attributes giving the breakdown of predicted Carbon impact by half hour time slots predbat.carbon_best - Predicted Carbon intensity in g for your home under the best plan based on grid imports, grid exports and the grid's projected carbon intensity predbat.carbon_now - A sensor that gives the current Grid Carbon intensity in g/kWh predbat.carbon_today - A sensor that tracks your home's Carbon impact today in g based on your grid import minus your grid export

 ## Energy saving data

+The following sensors output by Predbat give cost saving data that Predbat achieved, i.e. the financial benefits of using Predbat.
+They are used in the daily cost saving and total cost savings charts - see [creating the Predbat charts](creating-charts.md):

-- predbat.cost_yesterday - A sensor that gives you your energy costs for yesterday (00:00-23:59 on the previous day)
+- predbat.cost_yesterday - A sensor that gives the total energy costs in pence for yesterday (00:00-23:59 on the previous day)
+- predbat.savings_total_actual - A running total in pence of the above cost_yesterday sensor, with attribute of the total in pounds
+- predbat.savings_total_predbat - A running total in pence of the below savings_yesterday_predbat sensor, with attribute of the total in pounds
+- predbat.savings_total_pvbat - A running total of the below savings_yesterday_pvbat sensor, with attribute of the total in pounds
+- predbat.savings_total_soc - A running total of what the final SoC in kWh would have been at the end of each day if you were not using Predbat
-- predbat.savings_yesterday_predbat - A sensor which tells you have much money Predbat saved you yesterday compared to not using Predbat and only charging at the lowest import rate in the 24 hour Period
+- predbat.savings_yesterday_predbat - A sensor which tells you how much money Predbat saved you yesterday compared to not using Predbat, and only charging at the lowest import rate in the 24 hour period
-- predbat.savings_total_predbat - A running total of the above
-- predbat.savings_yesterday_pvbat - A sensor which tells you have much money you saved vs not having a PV and battery system at all (this includes in the Predbat savings)
+- predbat.savings_yesterday_pvbat - A sensor which tells you how much money you saved from using Predbat vs not having a PV and battery system at all and all house load being met from grid import
-- predbat.savings_total_pvbat - A running total of the above

 ## Solar forecast data

+The following sensors give the forecast Solar data from Solcast.
+Predbat populates these sensors irrespective of whether you are using the [Predbat direct Solcast or Solcast integration method](install.md#solcast-install) to get your Solar forecast, but if you are using the Solcast integration then the Predbat sensors mirror the similarly named Solcast integration sensors so could be disabled if you so wish.

-- sensor.predbat_pv_today - Tracks the PV forecast for today, attributes give the remaining amount today and the half hourly data
+- sensor.predbat_pv_today - Tracks the PV forecast in kWh for today, attributes give the remaining amount today and the half hourly data
-- sensor.predbat_pv_tomorrow - Tracks the PV forecast for tomorrow, attributes give the remaining amount today and the half hourly data
+- sensor.predbat_pv_tomorrow - Tracks the PV forecast in kWh for tomorrow, attributes give the remaining amount today and the half hourly data
+- sensor.predbat_pv_d2 - Similar to the above, but tracking the PV forecast for the day after tomorrow
+- sensor.predbat_pv_d3 - PV forecast for two days after tomorrow
+- sensor.predbat_pv_forecast_h0 - Tracks the PV 'power now' forecast in Watts, attributes give the 10% and 90% power now forecast

 ## Predbat Logfile